Alimir/wp-ulike/readme.txt

 == Frequently Asked Questions ==

 = How To Use this plugin? =
-Just install the plugin and activate the "automatic display" in plugin configuration panel.
-(WP ULike has three auto options for the post, comments, buddypress activities & bbPress Topics.)
+Just install the plugin and activate "automatic display" in plugin configuration panel.
+(WP ULike has four auto options for posts, comments, buddypress activities & bbPress Topics.)

-Also you can use this function and shortcode for the post likes:
+Also you can use of the following function and shortcode for your posts:
 *   Function:
 `if(function_exists('wp_ulike')) wp_ulike('get');`
 *   Shortcode:
 `[wp_ulike]`

-= How To Change Format Number Function? =
+= How To Change The Counter Format? =
-* Add your changes on `wp_ulike_format_number` function with a simple filter. for example, if you want to remove the "+" character you can use this filter:
+Just add a filter on `wp_ulike_format_number`. e.g. If you want to remove `+` character, you need to make use of the sample code below:
 <code>
 add_filter('wp_ulike_format_number','wp_ulike_new_format_number',10,3);
 function wp_ulike_new_format_number($value, $num, $plus){